mahikarao/NLP-Learnings/README.md

 3. Task3:- File has been uploaded as HTML.
 Notice how first time I encountered and overcame errors in JUPYTER notebook while exploring Brown, Webtech and Gutenberg Corpus

+4. Task4:- Parts of speech tagging.
+I began realizing how powerful NLTK was.
 ```